EldadHellerman/8086-computer/8086 board/README.md

 - Clock source: if I dont want to generate 33% duty cycle, than maybe a lower frequency 50% duty cycle instead.
   (make 66% of 8MHz the 50% of frequency - which is 6MHz).
 - Maybe also act as peripherals (with or without interrupts): timers, UART, mouse (input from touch screen), SD card interface, etc...
-- Resistvive touch screen connector.
-- USB to UART convertor (SILABS CP2102).
+- USB to UART convertor (CH340C).
 - USB-C port for power and to connect to computer.
-- UART connector (header pins), making CP2102 IC optional .
+- UART connector (4p header pins or JST-XH).

 ## Address Space